weixiao-huang/saepa_website/README.md

-# The Official Website of SAEPA (Student Association of Educational Poverty Alleviation
+# The Official Website of SAEPA (Student Association of Educational Poverty Alleviation)
----

 ## Intro
 Created by generator-gulp-webapp and add bower. use
 ```
+npm install
-npm install && bower install
+bower install
 ```

 to get dependency, and use